clamwin/openssl/README.md

-# OpenSSL 1.1.1g - tested with Visual Studio 2019 CE
+# OpenSSL 1.1.1h - built with Visual Studio 2019 CE, MinGW-w64 (cross)

 ## Visual Studio (with VS cmd, unpack the archive with Windows 10 tar)